 Operational and development costs cover the day-to-day administration and running costs of each exam.
-This includes but is not limited to: The standard setting processes of the exam, marking and candidate feedback, exam review and management, question writing and exam content management, data analysis, exam equipment, hardware and software costs.
+This includes but is not limited to: The standard setting processes of the exam, marking and candidate feedback, exam review and management, question writing and exam content management, data analysis, exam equipment, hardware, software and IT costs.
 These fees also cover the development of candidate resources, guidance, candidate support and the training of examiners.

 Examiner and staff costs, the College and faculties do not pay their examiners but do cover day to day expenses associated with the role including, hotel accommodation and travel expenses.
 On average each FRCA examiner commits 12 days to examinations per annum.
 Faculty examiners commit approximately 6 days per annum.
-The examinations department is relatively small in comparison to other Colleges and consists of a Head of examinations, an examinations manager, two exam coordinators and four examinations administrators.
+During the period of the COVID-19 pandemic the level of commitment required and provided was significantly more, for which the College is especially grateful.
+The examinations department is relatively small in comparison to other Colleges and consists of a Head of examinations, an examinations manager, a standard setting manager and a quality manager, two exam coordinators and four examinations administrators.
 Additional invigilators, actors and specialist contractors are employed as required to support the exams.

 Overhead costs: To ensure the effective running of the examinations, the College and the faculties require the assistance and support of other departments and functions of the College.
-Costs are incurred in terms of room hire, financial services, human resources and the support, advice and direction from boards, committees, working parties and ultimately the RCoA Council.
+Costs are incurred in terms of room hire, financial services, human resources and the support, advice and direction from boards, committees, working parties, Council and ultimately the Board of Trustees.

 Minimising costs.
-The RCoA, FPM and FICM are committed to minimising the cost of training and all examinations commensurate with maintaining the high quality of training for all trainees.
-As stated above due to a small number of candidates applying for the FFICM and FFPMRCA examinations, the faculties encounter a greater cost per candidate this additional cost is reflected in the higher exam fees.
+The RCoA, FPM and FICM are committed to minimising the cost of training and all examinations commensurate with maintaining the high quality of training for all doctors in training.
+As stated above, due to a small number of candidates applying for the FFICM and FFPMRCA examinations, the faculties encounter a greater cost per candidate this additional cost is reflected in the higher exam fees.
 However, the College and the faculties will always ensure value for money in the provision of training and examinations processes and therefore only increase exam fees where necessary.

 Candidate fees.
-The information provided above show that overall the examinations run at a deficit.
+The information provided above show that overall the examinations have traditionally run at a deficit, but during the course of the pandemic the exams ran a net contribution to the College – this contribution was directed back into the examinations.
+Whilst during the pandemic period this may have not been the case, we anticipate this will continue to be the case as the examinations.
 However, the College and faculties are mindful that junior doctors face financial pressure during their training.
 Therefore, the College and faculties have not increased exam fees above the cost of inflation.

 Tax deductibility.
-The College and faculties are aware that trainees who sit examinations as part of a training programme can claim tax relief on their exam fees.
+The College and faculties recognise that doctors in training who sit our examinations as part of a training programme can claim tax relief on their exam fees.
 Whilst in a training programme trainees can also claim tax relief on membership fees.
 Please visit HMRC for further information on how to claim.